iansan5653/gas-ts-template/readme.md

 # Google Apps & TypeScript Project Template

+**Note**: The GitHub Workflows build will always be failing for this template repo as it doesn't have a package-lock.json file.
+Don't let that stop you from using the template!

 This repository provides a simple template to start a new [Google Apps Script](https://developers.google.com/apps-script) project with TypeScript.
 Building, linting, formatting, and pushing to Google Apps are all